r-fukutoku/CS_Data_Visualization/index.md

 ## Description of Data:
 The original dataset, the movies dataset, from Keggle contains information on 45,000 movies featured in the Full MovieLens dataset.
-Features include posters, backdrops, budget, revenue, release dates, languages, production countries and companies.
+Features include title, budget, revenue, genres, release dates, original languages, overview, production countries, and companies.
 The dataset was re-formatted for the part of original data used complicated JSON-like formats, and missing observations were largely removed.
 To analyze the tendencies of popularity, vote average, and vote counts by years, the columns "popularity", "release_date", "vote_average", and "vote_count" were taken for the subset data.

 The columns being examined: